some-natalie/some-natalie/_diy/ball-pit.md

 - The balls are the most expensive part.
 Do not get balls that have little holes in them to get gross.
 Get ball pit balls because they stay cleaner and can go through the washing machine.
 - The 3-way corner PVC thing is not used for plumbing or conduit.
 It's only for folks making furniture and other widgets out of PVC, so it likely isn't at the hardware store.
 - Each fitting adds an inch or so to every dimension it's on.
 You may choose to take an inch or two off of the corners around the entrance so it's more square.
 Kids don't seem to mind it either way.
-- It's been in place for about 3 years now without any problems assembled dry-fit.
+- It had been in place for about 3 years without any problems assembled dry-fit.
 I can move it to vacuum underneath it.
 Sometimes I need to pop a piece back into an elbow by the entrance and that's it.
+As the kids got bigger (and rougher), I did eventually PVC cement it together and left two joints along the 4' sections dry-fit.
+This means it'll come apart in 2 pieces if/when we decide to take it apart.
 - I will be moving it to another part of the house in a few months.
 When I do, I'm going to not use zip ties and instead use a yarn needle and some spare yarn to hold the mesh fabric onto the frame.
 Some of the zip ties have worked loose and needed to be replaced.
+The cotton yarn works wonderfully and doesn't scratch anyone.
+- On reassembly, I left out the pipe insulation.
+It didn't seem to do anything for anyone apart from get a little sticky over the years.
 - Stuffed animals and those big floor pillows for reading make relaxing additions. 🧸
 - If it's on top of hardwood flooring, use some foam mats underneath to protect it from scratches.